What is an Easement?

 How Are Easements Terminated?

-1. Termination by Merger of the Dominant and Servient Properties
+1. Termination of an Easement by Merger of the Dominant and Servient Properties

 Easements are automatically terminated by a merger of the dominant and servient properties or if the dominant and servient properties come under the same ownership.
 Once the properties are owned by one person, there’s no longer a need for one parcel to have a right of use over the other.
 The easement will have been said to merge with the other rights held by the owner.